Kozzlov/art-gange-classification-resnet18/README.md

 # art-gange-classification-resnet18
+Overview:
+The given model is a fine-tuned version of resnet18, intended to help in classification of paintings.
+The first model version can identify four major classes: Genre, Landscape, Portrait and Naturmort.

+Data:
-Training data was scraped from louvre archive page - https://collections.louvre.fr/en/ Train data was split into classes based on article - http://www.visual-arts-cork.com/painting-genres.htm
+The training data was scraped from louvre archive page - https://collections.louvre.fr/en/.
+Class split is based on article - http://www.visual-arts-cork.com/painting-genres.htm.

 Repository description:
 1. Model training/inference code - image_classification_transfer_learning.ipynb